iotaledger/wallet.rs/specs/wallet-ENGINEERING-SPEC-0000.md

 The wallet library is a stateful package with a standardised interface for developers to build applications involving IOTA value transactions.
 The package will be compatible with different platforms such as web, desktop and mobile.

-The package introduces the concept of an “account”.
+The package introduces the concept of an _account_.
 An account is a reference or a label to a [seed](https://docs.iota.org/docs/getting-started/0.1/clients/seeds).
 An account has certain properties such as [addresses](https://docs.iota.org/docs/getting-started/0.1/clients/addresses#) and [transactions](https://docs.iota.org/docs/getting-started/0.1/transactions/transactions).
 An account has various possible behaviours, including moving funds, looking for new transactions, and making copies of transaction histories.
 An account should also be able to provide a degree of financial/transaction privacy and this should not incur any overhead.

 A similar [package](https://docs.iota.org/docs/client-libraries/0.1/account-module/introduction/overview) was previously developed, introducing the concept of Conditional Deposit Addresses (CDAs), but this becomes obsolete with the introduction of Ed25 signatures.
 The previous account package was limited to a single account.
 As an improvement, the (new) package will be able to manage multiple accounts.